nabeel-bangulzai/Ansible-Handbook/README.md

 `/ ansible all –i <inventory location> -m ping` &rarr; if you are using other inventory file

 #### Add Hosts:
-`/ nano /etc/ansible/hosts` &rarr; open hosts file and create groups or add host
+`sudo nano /etc/ansible/hosts` &rarr; open hosts file and create groups or add host
 #### Example:
 <pre>[production] &rarr; name of group <br>
 192.168.0.1 <br>